 ASCO International supports the professional development of early-career oncologists from all over the world.
 Read below to learn more about ASCO’s mentoring and research collaboration programs, fellowships, and grants.

-The Virtual Mentor program pairs early-career oncologists outside the United State with senior ASCO member mentors with similar professional interests.
+The Virtual Mentoring program pairs early-career oncologists with senior ASCO member mentors with similar professional interests.
 Mentors and mentees communicate via email, phone, and video-conference to work towards several short- and long-term goals over the course of a year.

 Goals of the program may include: